NiloCK/ED2016/2711/LessonPlan/LessonPlan.md

 ## Intended Audience and Schedule

 This lesson is intended as a lecture / project for a senior high classroom.
 Activities surrounding the first two points (Algorithmic thinking, Computation as a medium for tool-making) should take an hour or less.
-The third point will take anywhere between half an hour and two hours depending on levels of supervision.
+The third point will take anywhere between one and three hours depending on levels of experience and supervision.

 There are no technical prerequisites other than knowing what is meant by a 'square root', so it is possible to deliver the same material in a middle school setting.
 Expectations will be lower in middle school; the programming should likely be abandoned altogether in favor of concentrating on group discussion to reason about and define the main points of the algorithmic solution.